royemosby/roymosby.me/projects/PortalDesign.md

 Through the analysis and design phase, there is a critical path identified.
 In this case, the project timeline requires that the “content inventory”, “develop governance policies”, and “develop transition training” all be completed on time.
 They do not provide any lead or slack time to cushion that phase.

 Phases three through five contain five steps that are a part of the critical path.
 These include “train the content managers”, “delegate responsibilities”, “re-create workflows”, “test”, and “transfer business processes”.
 Training content managers is the most crucial and complex step of the process.
 In this step, training will be provided to segments of the content manager (CM) population.
 Some CMs will be trained and ready to assume responsibilities earlier than others.
 The trained CMs will be able to start working on their portion of the portal hierarchy and content upload.
 This is not noted in the WBS for simplicity.

-### The timeline includes five milestones.
+### Timeline milestones

 1. Project Proposal Brief
 2. System Design Brief
 3. CMs in control of respective sites
 4. All critical content uploaded to SP13
 5. Project completion

 &&&& WBS PH1-2
 &&&& WBS PH3-5

 ## Schedule & Dependencies